thegeekyasian/geo-assist/README.md

 ```

 This is how simple it has been made to query your geo-spatial data.

-The project is yet in progress to be made available through the central repository though.

 Feel free to [contact me](https://thegeekyasian.com/contact/) or write me an email at [hello@thegeekyasian.com](mailto:hello@thegeekyasian.com)